shakson1/Go_Logger_Application/README.md

 # Security Dashboard

 A full-stack web application that provides a Splunk Enterprise Security-like dashboard for monitoring security notable events.
-Built with React (frontend) and Go (backend).
+Built with React (frontend) and Go (backend) with SQLite database persistence.

 ## Features